 Medics stand outside the truck as it cools to a frosty 65 degrees before Maini kills the engine.

 Instantly, the heat cuts through the cool cab and the painstaking experiment begins.
 The first 10 minutes are the worst, Nix says, as temperatures quickly rise from 65 degrees to nearly 100.
 The air grows thick, stagnant and hot, making it harder for the two firefighters to breathe.
-Nix says he felt nauseous and light-headed.
+Nix, sweat soaking his brown hair and dripping down his face that is growing more pale by the minute, says he felt nauseous and light-headed.
 Maini can’t quite describe it other than to say he didn’t feel quite himself.

 “Normal function, normal thinking, thought process, everything slows down a little bit,” Maini says.
 “You turn a little slower, you react a little slower.”